Presheaves on lax double functors; or, Instances of models of double theories: Discrete opfibrations of models of double theories

-One of the most important properties of discrete opfibrations of categories is that they are precisely the functors right orthogonal to the initial functors.
-We cannot recover such a result for models of double theories directly from the proposition above, because we know $\kappa$ is neither full nor faithful.
+One of the most important properties of discrete opfibrations of categories is that they are precisely the functors right orthogonal to the initial functors \cite{street-walters-1973}.
+We cannot recover such a result for models of double theories directly from the proposition above, because we know that the collage functor $\kappa$ is neither full nor faithful (\cref{rem:kappa-bad}).
 Nonetheless, we can still establish the existence of such a factorization system: